Bighairymtnman/React-Reference/README.md

 - Advanced component patterns
 - Testing with React Testing Library

+## CollectTrackerReactExample.md
+Real-world implementation examples from the CollectTracker application:
+- Form handling with hooks (AddCollectionForm)
+- List rendering patterns (CollectionList)
+- Modal implementation (PhotoGalleryModal)
+- Search and filter functionality (SearchSortControls)
+- Component structure and routing (App.js)

+Each example demonstrates practical applications of React hooks and patterns in a production-ready application, with code snippets and detailed explanations of the techniques used.

 ## Getting Started
 1. Clone this repository
 2. Navigate to specific guides based on your needs
 3. Use the code examples as reference for your projects
+4. Explore the CollectTracker examples to see patterns in action

 ## Contributing
 Contributions are welcome!
 Feel free to submit pull requests to improve the guides or add new content.